fernandoapeguero/webcrawler/README.md

 If you already have another terminal application you like to use, such as the terminal that comes with the operating system you are running, that will also work with this project.
 If you go this route, make sure you run the terminal from the root directory of the project.
 In other words, the terminal's working directory should be the same folder where the `pom.xml` file is located.

-*Note*: If you are using IntelliJ's Terminal tab, it automatically opens the terminal in the project's root directory.
+_Note_: If you are using IntelliJ's Terminal tab, it automatically opens the terminal in the project's root directory.

 Once you have a terminal open, make sure everything is working by typing (or copy-pasting) the following `mvn` command into the terminal and pressing the `Enter` key:

 ```
-mvn test -Dtest=WebCrawlerTest -DcrawlerImplementations=com.udacity.webcrawler.SequentialWebCrawler
+mvn test -D test=WebCrawlerTest -D crawlerImplementations=com.udacity.webcrawler.SequentialWebCrawler
 ```

 _(In case you're wondering, "mvn" is short for "Maven".
 This command tells Maven to run the unit test named `WebCrawlerTest`, and uses a command-line flag to set the system property `crawlerImplementations` to "com.udacity.webcrawler.SequentialWebCrawler".)_